pragadeeshsekar/pragadeeshsekar/README.md

 - 👋 Hi, I’m @pragadeeshsekar
 - 👀 I’m interested in DevOps & Test Automation
-- 🌱 I’m currently learning some more concepts in DSA
+- 🌱 I’m currently learning DSA with Scaler Academy
-- 💞️ I’m looking to collaborate on Github - willing to take up any python programming activity
+- 💞️ I’m looking to collaborate on Github - willing to take up any python projects
 - 📫 Reach me on linkedin pragadeeshsekar

 <!---